Himanshupegu/NFT-preview-card-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Cssmatic.com](https://www.cssmatic.com/box-shadow) - This helped me creating the shadows of the card.

 ## Author